bespin-workflows/workflow-standards/README.md

 The `validate.sh` script in this repository will validate your repository (and CWL workflows) for these standards.
 It also checks that other essential files in the git repo are present (e.g. README.md, CHANGELOG.md) and that files have required contents (e.g. CI configs, requriements.txt).

-The `validate.sh` script uses https://github.com/duke-gcb/bespin-cli
+The `validate.sh` script uses [bespin-cli](https://github.com/duke-gcb/bespin-cli) to validate workflows.